ryneches/SuchTree/README.md

 Calm yourself! `SuchLinkedTrees` has you covered.
-At the moment, `SuchLinkedTrees` supports trees of two interacting groups, but work is under way to generalize it to any number of groups.
-Like `SuchTree`, `SuchLinkedTrees` is not intended to be a general purpose graph theory package.
+At the moment, `SuchLinkedTrees` supports trees of two interacting groups, but work is underway to generalize it to any number of groups.
+Like `SuchTree`, `SuchLinkedTrees` is not intended to be a general-purpose graph theory package.
 Instead, it leverages `SuchTree` to efficiently handle the problem-specific tasks of working with co-phylogeny systems.
 It will load your datasets.
 It will build the graphs.
 It will let you subset the graphs